khirotaka/testbed/README.md

 # Testbed
-Testbet for building a Python module in Rust.
+Testbet for writing a Python module with Rust.

 ## Problem Establishment